 Bellairs Workshop on (Aspect-Oriented) Model-Driven Software Development

-This year’s 1-week AOM workshop at the Bellairs Research Institute of McGill is going to take place from Saturday April 28th 2012 to Saturday May 5th, 2012.
-The workshop will focus on research that aims to integrate compositional view-based modeling techniques and approaches to support the use of views (aspects) throughout the software development process.
-The concrete models we will use as a basis for our discussions will be models of the bCMS case study, a case study specifically designed for the activities that take place in this workshop.
-Before, during and after the workshop we will use the Repository for Model Driven Development (ReMoDD) to work on our models.
+The 4th AOM workshop at the Bellairs Research Institute of McGill took place from Saturday April 28th 2012 to Saturday May 5th, 2012.
+The workshop focussed on research that aims to integrate compositional view-based modeling techniques and approaches to support the use of views (aspects) throughout the software development process.
+The concrete models used as a basis for our discussions were models of the bCMS case study, a case study specifically designed for the activities that took place in this workshop.

 Workshop Activities and Outcomes Summary

-It is expected that attendees read the bCMS case study requirements document before the workshop, and that they (or members of their research team) prepare some models for the bCMS using a modeling technique or approach of their choice before the workshop.
-Attendees can share their pre-workshop models and supporting documentation, if any, with other attendees via the bCMS Working Group in ReMoDD.
+The attendees read the bCMS case study requirements document before the workshop, and they (or members of their research team) prepared some models for the bCMS using a modeling technique or approach of their choice before the workshop.
 During the workshop, the prepared models will be presented, discussed, and evaluated against comparison criteria that we are currently developing.

 The following are the specific activities that are planned for the workshop: